 Selection of courses within each category must be based upon the student's demonstrated abilities, desired major and intentions for graduation.
 Not all courses are offered every semester.
-Students must attain a "C" or better in all academic Core courses to be eligible for certificate of completion.
-Additional hours may be taken beyond the minimum shown.
-The categories and minimum hours for the basic core are as follows:
+Students must attain a "C" or better in

 Course Title

 Communication (6 hours)